General - XOR

 XOR Starter

-.
-Convert these integers back to a string and submit the flag as crypto{new_string}
+"Given the string label, XOR each character with the integer 13.
+Convert these integers back to a string and submit the flag as crypto{new_string}."

 The following script should do the trick of printing the flag.